-Is the Acropolis Wheelchair Accessible?
+Is the Acropolis wheelchair accessible?

 Officially yes, the Acropolis is wheelchair accessible.
 Disabled visitors and one escort are eligible for free admission to the site.

 There is an elevator on-site that takes handicapped guests up to the Parthenon.
-Unfortunately in Greece, sometimes things are not always as they should be and there have been occasions where the elevator was not functional.
+Unfortunately in Greece, sometimes things are not always as they should be and there have been occasions when the elevator was not functional.

 How to Get to the Acropolis

 The main metro station that services the site is the aptly named “Acropoli” station which sits on the red line of the Athens metro.

 You can also take a metro to either Thissio or Monastiraki station and then walk from there.
 Download an offline Maps app such as Maps Me to help yourself navigate your way around the Greek capital.

-How to Enter the Acropolis
+What else to do near the Acropolis

 The Acropolis is situated right in the heart of Athens city centre.
 This makes it a perfect jumping-off point for a wider exploration of ancient Athens.
-A few suggestions of how to continue your magical day in Athens are provided below.
+A few suggestions on how to continue your magical day in Athens are provided below.

-Stroll Along the Boulevard of Dionysiou Areopagitou
+Stroll along Dionysiou Areopagitou

 Upon exiting back through the Propylaea and browsing the exhibits of the New Acropolis museum, wander down the pedestrianised boulevard of Dionysiou Areopagitou.
-Here, you will find dozens of pop-up stalls selling handicrafts and charming souvenirs that are oh so quintessentially Greek.
+Here, you will find dozens of pop-up stalls selling handicrafts and charming artisanal products that are oh-so quintessentially Greek.

 Explore Thissio and Filopappou Hill